PetrKryslUCSD/FinEtoolsFlexStructuresTutorials.jl/README.md

 (v1.5) pkg> activate .; instantiate
 ```
 The tutorial source files are located in the `src` folder.
-Locate the one you want, loaded in your IDE or editor of preference, and execute away.
+Locate the one you want, load it in your IDE or editor of preference, and execute away.

 ## News